26F-Studio/Techrater/docs/api.md

 #### Description

 Validate new email with verification code.
-Need to be logged in first (Require access token)
+Need to be logged in first (Require access token).

 #### Request